uastw-embsys/comet/mechanical/source/README.md

   - Local Coordinate Systems (LCS) used for constraints
 - params/
   - YAML parameter sets (e.g., `default.yaml`, variant files)
+- calibration/
+   Add a README.md in that folder explaining each test, the parameters they depend on (e.g., HoleClearance, InsertOD), and how to interpret results.
+With this parameter set, you can switch materials, printers, or variants by editing one params file, then run your headless script to recompute and re‑export all parts automatically.

 FreeCAD version
 - Designed and tested with 1.1.0.44227 +568 (Git) Snap 2266.
 Other versions may work but are not guaranteed.